 Want to inspire a laid back vibe?
 Try a rustic bedroom set.
 Natural wood grain detailing paired with light and dark wood finishes enhances a casual and cozy aesthetic, while sturdy-framed panel beds add an old-world charm to your room.
 You can also include colorful bedding with floral and plaid prints to evoke a cottage or farmhouse feel.

 Primary Bedroom Decor: How to Decorate a Primary Bedroom

 From practical seating and storage to eye-catching artwork and figurines, bedroom decor lets you put the finishing touches on your layout.
 Once your bedroom has all the essentials, choose gorgeous decorative pieces to personalize your design and transform your space into a one-of-a-kind suite.

 A small loveseat adds to the upscale feel of your primary bedroom.
 Place a little end table by the sofa for a relaxing spot to sip your coffee and watch the sunrise in the mornings.
 For rooms with limited space, a stylish accent chair or upholstered bench serves as a comfy spot to sit as you slip on your sneakers or kick off those killer heels.

 Whether you’re looking to define the different zones of your bedroom or just want a little extra softness underfoot, decorative rugs are a great addition.
 Consider a large area rug beneath the bed, a colorful round carpet for your sitting area and a small mat for your walk-in closet.

 Even if you have a large closet and an eight-drawer dresser, you may need more storage for your wardrobe.
 Try a spacious armoire, chest of drawers or bureau for sweaters and leisurewear.
-Use a storage ottoman to stow seasonal clothing.
+Use a storage ottoman to stow seasonal items.
 If you love your shoe collection, consider putting them on display on a bookcase or cube organizer.

 Mix and match different quilts, comforters and accent pillows to bring extra coziness and color to your bedspread.
 Pair a simple gray or beige comforter set with vibrant red, blue or green pillows to brighten up the space.
 To tone down vivid orange, pink or yellow bed linens, add some brown, gray or teal pillows for contrast.